bioconda/bioconda-docs/source/developer/bulk.rst

    * For pinning updates, see :ref:`update-pinnings`
    * For Bioconductor releases, see :ref:`update-bioconductor`
    * If a Bioconductor release *also* uses a new R version, complete a pinning migration first.
+You will need to wait for (or better yet, help out with) conda-forge building packages for the new R version.
+See :ref:`update-bioconductor` for more details.
    * For other changes, you will likely need to write your own tooling.

 #. **Commit and push** these changes to bulk.